 If you have a defective implant, have experienced an implant failure or have metal poisoning symptoms, you may be entitled to receive compensation.
 You could be entitled to receive medical cost reimbursement, compensation for disability, compensation for lost wages and compensation for any pain you’ve experienced.

 Because tens of thousands of these units have been sold, there will likely be a lot of litigation in the near future.
 These cases are highly specialized and should only be handled by attorneys experienced in handling defective hip implant cases.
-At Rosenfeld Injury Lawyers, that’s our specialty.
+At Drug Law Center, that’s our specialty.
 To learn more about whether you qualify for compensation, give us a call at (888) 424-5757.

 Here is a copy of a recently filed Stryker-Rejuvenate-Lawsuit.